jonsiu8/imgchannel/src/pages/posts/2019-11-29 Start Your Debt-free Journey With These 2 Things/Start Your Debt-free Journey With These 2 Things.md

 As Dave Ramsey said "***Personal Finance is 80% Behavior and only 20% Knowledge***".
 So your attitude has a greater role to your journey to financial freedom than your intellect.

-I believe there is hope for everyone and you can have a stressed-free and Debt-free life.
+I believe there is hope for everyone and you can have a stress-free and Debt-free life.
 Cheers!